-PROPOSED LETTER OF PERMISSION PROCEDURE UNDER SECTIONS 404 and 401 OF THE CLEAN WATER ACT (33 USC 1344) and SECTION 10 OF THE RIVERS AND HARBORS ACT OF 1899 (33 USC 403) for EXCAVATION ACTIVITIES
+FINAL LETTER OF PERMISSION PROCEDURE UNDER SECTIONS 404 and 401 OF THE CLEAN WATER ACT (33 USC 1344) and SECTION 10 OF THE RIVERS AND HARBORS ACT OF 1899 (33 USC 403) for EXCAVATION ACTIVITIES

-Interested parties are hereby notified that, in accordance with Title 33 Code of Federal Regulations (CFR) Part 325.2(e), published in the Federal Register on November 13, 1986, the Albuquerque District of the U.S. Army Corps of Engineers (Corps) intends to issue a Letter of Permission (LOP) procedure for authorizing the work described herein, within the state of New Mexico.
+Interested parties are hereby notified that, in accordance with Title 33 Code of Federal Regulations (CFR) Part 325.2(e), published in the Federal Register on November 13, 1986, the Albuquerque District of the U.S. Army Corps of Engineers (Corps) has issued a Letter of Permission (LOP) procedure for authorizing the work described herein, within the state of New Mexico.
 The purpose of this procedure is to expedite Section 404 and Section 10 authorization for the activities described below when they would not pose substantial adverse individual or cumulative impacts on the aquatic environment.
-Each LOP issued under this LOP procedure will include the general conditions identified herein by reference and, as appropriate, may include case-specific special conditions intended to protect the environment, including natural and cultural resources.
+Each LOP issued under this LOP procedure will include the general conditions intended to protect the environment, including natural and cultural resources.
 Work that does not comply with the terms and conditions of the LOP may require authorization by standard individual permit.
 However, compliance with this proposed LOP procedure, including the general conditions, does not guarantee authorization of the work by LOP.
 Work or structures that would have unacceptable impacts on the public interest are not authorized.
 Activities requiring Department of the Army authorization that are not specifically covered by this LOP are prohibited unless authorized by a separate permit.

-LOCATION OF WORK: This LOP procedure shall apply to work in all waters of the U.S., including navigable waters of the U.S., located within the State of New Mexico.
+LOCATION OF WORK: This LOP procedure shall apply to work in all waters of the U.S., including designated navigable waters, located within the State of New Mexico.

-PROPOSED CATEGORIES OF ACTIVITIES: Work authorized by LOP under this procedure is limited to discharges of dredged or fill material associated with excavation activities in waters of the U.S., including navigable waters of the U.S.
+PROPOSED CATEGORIES OF ACTIVITIES: Work authorized by LOP under this procedure is limited to discharges of dredged or fill material associated with excavation activities in waters of the U.S., including designated navigable waters.